TabCasterOrg/TabCaster/README.md

 ### Notes

 - Cursor is composited server-side via XFixes if available.
-- XDamage is used to minimize bandwidth and latency.
+- XOR-based damage tracking is used to minimize bandwidth and latency by comparing pixel values between frames.